 You would not deny a wheelchair-bound employee ramp access, and the same is true for designing accessible eLearning.
 Accessibility means giving all employees the appropriate tools needed to do their job and participate in all professional development activities.
 Creating accessible eLearning programs for all of your employees is crucial.

-Here are 12 tips for designing and implementing accessible eLearning courses, starting with five whole-program considerations and moving towards more practical, specific design tips.
+Here are 12 tips for designing and implementing accessible eLearning courses for your employees:

 1. Understand 508 compliance